 Anthem: Is everyone but me a damn lawyer?

-King of the Hill - Hank has to tell Bobby to stop playing 'lawyerball' instead of actually trying to win.
+- King of the Hill - Hank teaches Bobby to play baseball:

 Hank: You can't get on base if you don't swing.